openafsfoundation/openafs-workshop.org/_pages/code-of-conduct.md

 ## Scope

-All OpenAFS Workshop attendees are subject to the Code of Conduct.
+All AFS Workshop attendees are subject to the Code of Conduct.
 This includes staff, volunteers, as well as attendees of receptions, sponsored or unofficial events.